 The Santa Train runs a little different today, but is still a signal to the official start of the Christmas season in Eastern Kentucky, Southwest Virginia and Kingsport.
 The train continues the traditional 110-mile route, but now delivers in the neighborhood of 20 tons of toys, clothes, food annually donated to the Santa Train.

 Scott County’s small town of Dungannon is one of the locations where the Santa Train and Santa stop to parcel out gifts to local residents.
 Following the distribution of gifts, Dungannon holds its annual Mountain Memories Christmas event that includes children’s activities, food, vendors, community parade and a chance for children to visit with Santa.

 Make one of Natural Tunnel’s or Appalachian Mountain’s cabins your home base for the weekend.
 The Estillville Bed and Breakfast and Boone’s Boone Cabins are also excellent choices and are located in the Gate City area.
 Sugar Maple Inn in Nickelsville provides the perfect vantage spot to watch the Nickelsville Christmas Parade.

-While in the area, check out our local restaurants like the Smoke ‘n Pig Barbecue, Molcajetes Mexican Grill, Campus Drive In and/or The Family Bakery in Gate City.
+While in the area, check out our local restaurants like the Kane Street Barbecue, El Ranchitol, Campus Drive In and/or The Maple Tree Book Store and Coffee House.
 Nickelsville’s Teddy’s restaurants is one of the great small town eateries in America.
 Grab a burger, fries and a shake and make sure to visit Teddy’s “Wall of Fame” where you can see photos of his visitors from around the world.